oli414/Blender-RCT-Graphics/README.md

 ## Output

 The images will be outputted to (by default) the output folder which is relative to the blender file.
 Offset files will be created along with the images.
+The output can then be used in a tool like [Krutonium's ObjectBuilderGUI](https://github.com/Krutonium/ObjectBuilderGUI).

 # Note